vrikodar/THM_Buffer-Overflow-Prep/README.md

   *The badChars scripts present in each overflow directory contains a badChars variable from which also badchars specific to the overflow have been eliminated*

+ **scripts are to be run with python but you may adjust some encoding in place to make them work with python3**

 **Other Overflows will be added as I do them**